 If you or a loved one was injured in a truck accident in Georgia, you might be facing massive medical bills, along with other emotional, physical, and financial stresses.
-The skilled and compassionate truck accident attorneys at Hartley, Rowe & Fowler understand what you are dealing with, and are ready to do everything in our power to help.
+The skilled and compassionate semi truck accident attorneys at Hartley, Rowe & Fowler understand what you are dealing with, and are ready to do everything in our power to help.

-Truck Accident Statistics in Georgia
+Statistics for Truck Accidents in Georgia

 Road accidents and truck collisions are on the rise.
 There are more drivers on the road than ever before, and more trucking companies are out hauling freights.
 In fact, by 2030, it’s estimated that road crashes will be the fifth leading cause of death in the U.S.